uphold/docs/_ratelimits.md

 ```
 HTTP/1.1 429 Too Many Requests
 Retry-After: 85
 ```

-In this this example, the request could be retried in 1 minute and 25 seconds.
+In this example, the request could be retried in 1 minute and 25 seconds.

+The response body carries the error code `too_many_requests`.

 If you think you have a legitimate use-case for increased rate limits, please [contact us](/#support).